barryosull/barryosull.com/contents/articles/2018-04-06-immediate-vs-eventual-consistency.md

 From the above you may think that immediate is the obvious choice, it seems simpler and has less moving parts.
 Well, that simplicity is an illusion.
 It turns out immediate is far more complex and the following questions will illustrate why.

 ### 1. What happens if one of the projectors has an error?
 Say a projector fails and throws and exception, what do you do?
 The ideal solution is to roll back all your changes, ie. act like it never happened.
 This is easy enough if you're using a single DB to store everything (transactions FTW), but if you're using multiple technologies (e.g. Redis/MySQL/MongoDB/etc...) then this problem becomes a lot harder.
 Do you roll back all of them?
 How do you manage that?
 How do you test it?
-What happens if one of the projectors made an API call that you can't roll back?
+What happens if you make two API calls that you can't roll back?
 Hmmm, things just got very complicated.

 ### 2. What happens if one of the projectors has a temporary error?
 Some errors are temporary.
 Say you have a projector that connects to an API that's rate limited.